 A ring network has only two paths between every pair of nodes.
 The Sender Ringo will need to select the path that minimizes the RTT to the Receiver Ringo.
 Only that path should be used for the transfer.

 However, one of the Forwarders may go offline during a data transfer.
 If that Forwarder is in the path that the Sender uses, the data transfer will not be able to proceed.
 It is not acceptable to just wait for the offline Forwarder to come back online (that may never happen).
-Also, it may be too complicated if you try to continue the data transfer while the remaining Ringos try to re-converge to a new ring. -
+Also, it may be too complicated if you try to continue the data transfer while the remaining Ringos try to re-converge to a new ring.
+Instead, we request that you design your protocol so that the data transfer completes by using the second available path in the ring from the Sender to the Receiver, while putting the ring re-computation process on-hold.
+That re-computation process can take place after the data transfer is complete.

 2. Ringo interface